 Daphne Hill and Anna Stump have been a collaborating artistic partnership since 2010.
-The pair work seamlessly on each painting they produce, passing the pieces back and forth, challenging and complementing each other in the process.
+The pair work seamlessly on each painting they produce, passing each piece back and forth, challenging and complementing each other in the process.
 After creating with layers of resin for over a decade from their base in San Diego, the team is now exploring enamel on metal panels, inspired by the California deserts and outdoor living.
-Hill&Stump considers their current work to be in the tradition of the Pattern and Decoration Movement, guided by artists including Miriam Schapiro, Joyce Kozloff and Kim MacConnel.
+Hill&Stump considers their current work to be in the tradition of the Pattern and Decoration Movement, guided by artists including Miriam Schapiro, Joyce Kozloff and Kim MacConnel, with additional influences from the comtemporary street art scene.

 Hill&Stump work together in their studios in the Coachella Valley and Morongo Basin.
 Ms. Hill earned her MFA from Claremont Graduate University.
 Ms. Stump, a Senior Fulbright Scholar, earned her MFA at San Diego State University.
 Both artists are also professors, and have taught studio art courses at multiple colleges and universities for many years.